 Dell Children’s Wants To Offer The Best Healthcare In The Nation To Our Children, Right Here At Home.

-Existing space within Dell Children’s is at capacity.
-By building a new four-story, 161,000-square-foot facility connected to Dell Children’s, we will develop efficient Cardiovascular and Heart Surgery, Neurosciences, and Oncology/Hematology services alongside critical support services and specialty clinics.
-In addition to fostering innovative teamwork and advanced care, the facility will gather pediatric sub-specialists into close and efficient proximity.
-For little patients, this means eliminating multiple office visits and trips to Dell Children’s for tests and imaging.
+With existing at Dell Children’s at capacity we have created a new four-story, 161,000-square-foot facility connected to Dell Children’s, to develop efficient Cardiovascular and Heart Surgery, Neurosciences, Maternal Fetal Medicine, and Oncology/Hematology services alongside critical support services and specialty clinics.
+The new facility is fostering innovative teamwork and advanced care.

 Heart Care: Texas Center for Pediatric and Congenital Heart Disease